cmomin/polka_implem/README.md

 ## Known Limitations

 The randomness generation process is based on the Numpy Python package, which makes it quite difficult to use outside a Python environment.
 Although generating the same random values as our own is not strictly necessary in a practical deployment of POLKA, it may be desired in order to perform regression tests to verify the correct functioning of a new implementation.
 For this purpose, a PRNG instance using a similar seed can be used to easily generate only the random values used in an execution.
 These can then be stored and passed as input to the implementation being verified.

+This code is given as a reference code, and does not intend to be cryptographycally secure.
+In particular, it does not implement SPA and DPA countermesures (that would require a lower level programming langage) and does not use a secured randomness source.
+It is also instanciated with Ascon that does not fullfill all the requirements of an ideal AE scheme described in the paper, depsite being CIML2.

+## License

+Copyright 2023 UCLouvain

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.

+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE